ShivaanshSingh/Linkly_sh/scripts/update_icons.md

 ### Option 3: Use Online Icon Generator

-1. Create your Linkly logo design
+1. Create your Vynco logo design
 2. Use online tools like:
    - https://appicon.co/
    - https://icon.kitchen/